fossabot/testra-java-plugins/README.md

 }
 ```

-If you wish to use the retry functionality to rerun failed tests you must add the following to your test steps @Before
+If you are using junit and wish to use the retry functionality to rerun failed tests you must add the following to your test steps @Before
 ```$xslt
   @Before
   public void setup(){